dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

 # Final thoughts

-  * It would be interesting to check if the fixed point value types in VHDL 2008 could simpliy things.
+  * It would be interesting to check if the fixed point value types in VHDL 2008 could simplify things.
 Getting the fixed point package working in Vivado seemed a hassle.
+  * Using an embedded bit scope (Xilinx ila) really helped in finding a bug in the i2s\_sender.
+It was simulating correctly, but synthesized with an error.
+Using an ila is most easy when signals to be debugged get an attribute 'mark\_debug'.
+I was able to enable and disable debugging using a generic variable:

+    attribute mark_debug of signal_name : signal is boolean'image(debug_generic_var)

   * In VHDL setting a constant to a value given a condition is not straight forward.
 You can use a function to return a value based on a condition and use that function to set the constant:

      function sel(Cond: BOOLEAN; If_True, If_False: real) return real is